CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

   // all the generated private methods to handle individual mappings
 ````

-The `transformMessageImpl()` and `transformMessageArrays()` methods are private methods created for each mapping that the transformation class transforms.
+The `transformMessageImpl()` and `transformMessageArrays()` methods are private methods created for each mapping.
 Generally there is one `transformMessageImpl` method for the parent mapping plus one for each array mapping.
 There will currently be only one `transformMessageArrays` method since the RDA API only uses arrays at the top level.
-But the plugin would be capable of handling arrays in the child objects as well.
+But the plugin would be capable of handling arrays in the child objects as well in case that changes in the future.

 #### Field Transformations